mort666/bw-clients/libs/common/src/platform/server-notifications/README.md

 This structure allows us to inject a different implementation of `WebPushConnectionService` based on the client, depending on the best way to use web push in that client's ecosystem.
 For now it is only using the Service Worker of our Chrome MV3 extension.
 Possible future implementation of this service could be a `Worker` in our web app.
-This would require that we request the `Notification` permission and that browsers start allowing `userVisibleOnly: false`.
+This would require that we request the [`Notification` permission][notification-permission] and that browsers start allowing `userVisibleOnly: false`.
+Right now browsers require `true` and that a notification is shown to the user after push notification is received.
+If one isn't shown then browser will automatically show one stating "The website has refreshed in the background".
 Another possible implementation that could apply to web and desktop would be using our `autopush-manager` package.
 That package uses web sockets under the hood but implements the cryptography layer of web push on top of it so that we can offload the socket connection to another party.